 The other two were playing football as I ate my grandillas.
 In different circumstances I may have joined, but often there seems to be an unspoken understanding that while every man will be interested in participating with a spontaneous game of football the women certainly won’t.
 There was an abrupt gender divide amoung our tour group when the football’s presence became apparent.

 The downhill trek grew even easier once we were thrown on a minibus.
 This part of the journey was a test for our nerves instead.
 Not thrilling because of the pace, we took a slow and steady traverse across the mountain roads.
 I believe that what I felt was a thrill based on the pure sense of being slightly unsafe as we awkwardly manuevered past opposing vehicles atop crumbling, narrow, cliff edges.

 It seems that risk holds an intrinsic pleasure.
 Psychologists call it “novelty seeking”.
 Risky activities like gambling or taking drugs lead to a dopamine release in our brain.
 A bizarre quirk of human nature perhaps originally designed to encourage man to pull his finger out, venture into the intimidating wilderness and hunt.
-We had to make ourselves a more vulnerable prey in order to succeed as a predator.

 That’s what I hypothesised whilst my bottom bounced around the back seat of our minibus, my swaying head occasionally fell in sync with the Spanish hits that blared from the speakers.
 My mind was becoming increasingly drawn to mankind’s former role in the natural world.
 One of the biggest puzzles to me was how we managed to endure the temperature at night before the era of bedrooms and duvets.